emberjs/data/README.md

 {{/with}}
 ```

-Note that the same principle applies to model arrays, as well.
-Like models,
+Note that the same principle applies to `ModelArray`s, as well.
+Like records, a
-model arrays have an `isLoaded` property that you can use to display different
+`ModelArray` has an `isLoaded` property that you can use to display different
 content.

-You can also indicate to users when a model is saving, for example:
+You can also indicate to users when a record is saving, for example:

 ```html
 {{#with App.person}}